What is the Best Gender Combination for 3 Dogs?

 1. Hi Melissa,

 Not surprised to hear 13 yo female chihuahua/Jack Russell doesn’t want to play with your Rhodesian Ridgeback.
-That’s another thing to keep in mind when adding dogs–size compatibility.
+Size compatibility is another important thing to keep in mind when adding dogs.

 And, if you get another dog while your female is still alive, I’m going to actually recommend a male medium size dog.
 Don’t really think puppy or young dog matters so much.
 The reason for male is that if you get a female, your Ridgeback could get protective of her as “his” mate.
 If your female is no longer with you when you add your next dog, then gender doesn’t really matter.